 The publishers and major media, hitherto all-powerful, were incredulous as they came to realise just how dependent they were on the digital mega-platforms, and in turn how vast the advertising revenues that were lost to them in this new ecosystem.
 Technological innovation has disrupted both how content is consumed and the capacity to monetise it.
 This has triggered a dangerous spiral for the news industry, which has found itself caught between a fall in print readership and declining advertising revenues, while having to confront the increasingly desperate need to undertake some form of industry-wide transformation.

 Conscious of its economic, political and societal role, and having to contend with a new balance of power where accusations of its market dominance abound, at the end of 2013, Google launched the first call for project proposals of the Google-AIPG Fund (Association de la Presse d’Information Politique et Générale, or French Association of Political and General Information) for digital innovation in the French press industry.
 This €60 million fund was designed to support digital innovation initiatives in the French news industry.
-It thus targeted any project coming from publishers of websites featuring political and general content, whether national or regional, a pure player or traditional player, provided that it specifically involved some form of digital innovation.
+It thus targeted any project coming from online publishers of websites featuring political and general content, whether national or regional, a pure player or traditional player, provided that it specifically involved some form of digital innovation.